MarcoYou/MarcoYou.github.io/_posts/2020-12-24-05-Econometrics.md

 - -1.90 if the fraction of english learners is low,
 - -1.90 and -3.50 if the fraction of english learners is high (there is a combined effect).

-### 4.3 Interaction Model - One Dummy and One Continuous Variable
+### 4.3 Interaction Model - One Dummy & One Continuous Variable

 In case of an interaction between a continuous and a dummy variable, the regression model can be written as